The 14 Best Website Builders in 2020 – Tested...

 It depends on which solution you go with.
 Magento Open Source is free and suitable for all but the largest businesses.
 You have to purchase Magento hosting from a provider, though.

 The only Magento version with hosting included is Magento Commerce Cloud.
-This is a much more powerful solution out of the box, but it is geared towards established retailers.
+This is a much more powerful solution out of the box, but it is geared towards established internet merchants.

 If you’re just starting out, your best bet is to review the hosting options above and see if something fits the bill.
 Established companies looking to upgrade their ecommerce game may benefit from Magento Commerce solutions as well.